ropensci/osmdata/cran-comments.md

 # CRAN notes for osmdata_0.0.3 submission

-Previous fails were due to running full tests instead of CRAN-restricted set.
-Full tests are now only run for particular environment variables that will not exist on CRAN.
+The two remaining test fails were due to me failing to omit the last remaining offending line of tests.
+This has now been rectified, and all tests really should always pass from here on.

 ## Test environments